mhwlng/streamdeck-elite/README.md

 When a dial button is pushed, the 'key down' event is sent to the keyboard.
 When a dial button is released, the 'key up' event is sent to the keyboard.

-When the touch screen is pressed or long-pressed, the behaviour is like the multi-action button :
+When the touch screen is pressed or long-pressed, the behaviour is like the static button.
-The 'key down' event is sent to the keyboard.
-After a user-definable delay (default = 40 ms) the 'key up' event is sent to the keyboard.

 After you install the plugin in the streamdeck software, then there will be several new button types in the streamdeck software.